tmdgusya/helen/README.md

 # Helen

 Helen is a good **english teacher** and can help you **improve your speaking habits.**
-Helen provide some features which can help during your speaking time.
+Helen provide some features that can help during your speaking time.

 ---
 Helen is **beta project**.
 I wish I make the project to be **visualized** using typescript and next.js.
 That is my goal.
 So, I'm going to write the code using **Typescript** and **Next.js** and **langchainJs**.
-I think If I make the program, So many people use the program and It would be helpful for learning english.

 ## Features

 ### Record feature

 You **can record your voice** when you are talking with someone.
-The voice file will be saved `resources` folder.
-The voice file will be separated per 3 minutes.
+The voice file will be located `resources` folder.
+The voice file will be separated by 3 minutes.

 <img width="293" alt="image" src="https://github.com/tmdgusya/helen/assets/57784077/5cf5ef85-7a84-4212-aabc-1ac191be6dae">

 **[folder structure]**

-The structure of resource folder follow **below structure**
+The structure of resource folder follow as **below structure**

 ```
 - resources